jhend11/Osiris-Team-Checker/README.md

 # Credits

-Credit to Reddit user RDSLVA for the Eye of Osiris wallpaper found [here](https://www.reddit.com/r/DestinyTheGame/comments/33qayz/media_trials_of_osiris_wallpaper/).
+Credit to Reddit user RDSLVA and Bungie for the Eye of Osiris wallpaper found [here](https://www.reddit.com/r/DestinyTheGame/comments/33qayz/media_trials_of_osiris_wallpaper/).

 ----
 # License